dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

       expectations of deviation from that consensus require justification/explanation)

-#### Socioepistemic Structures: Distribution, Consensus, Amplication Causal Minutia and Impact on Social Circuits
+#### Socioepistemic Structures: Distribution, Consensus, Amplication (of?,) Causal Minutia and Impact on Social Circuits

 - the projection of epistemic structures into society (esp logistic)
   - distributed programs and social physics